riaz-khan-16/HybridAIModel/README.md

-"# Autoencoders ML_Classifier Hybrid Machine Learning Model"
+# Autoencoders ML_Classifier Hybrid Machine Learning Model

 This section provides the outcomes of using machine learning models to categorize transformers into excellent, good, medium, bad, or extremely poor categories.
 SVM, Logistic Regression, Decision Tree, and Random Forest classifiers are trained with the dataset for this purpose.
 The ML classifier has low classification performance due to a large number of input characteristics (31) and the limited amount of data (607) used.
 Dimension reduction is required to solve this issue.
 Therefore, feature extraction and dataset compression are both done using autoencoders.
 The autoencoder produces a compressed dataset, which is then used by ML classifiers for classification.
 This section details the performance of various model types, environment setup, and dataset preparation.